haircut/macblog/content/posts/2023-11-06-autopkg-github-release-without-asset.md

 +++

 GitHub is a popular channel for software distribution, and AutoPkg simplifies the task of packaging GitHub-released apps.
-AutoPkg's built-in `GitHubReleasesInfoProvider` processor is the standard method to detect the latest version of an app provided using GitHub's [Releases][releases] feature.
+AutoPkg's `GitHubReleasesInfoProvider` processor is the standard method for identifying the latest version of software released using GitHub's [Releases][releases] feature, but it has one key requirement - a binary asset must be attached to the release.

-However, the processor expects a binary asset attached to the release.
+However, not all software adheres to this convention.

-Not all software follows this convention, such as a repository containing a simple shell script or non-binary assets.
+Some repositories might only contain simple shell scripts or other non-binary assets.

-To work around the limitation of `GitHubReleasesInfoProvider`, you can use AutoPkg's `URLTextSearcher` and `URLDownloader` processors to download the release in the form of a zip archive.
+To work around this requirement of `GitHubReleasesInfoProvider`, you can use AutoPkg's `URLTextSearcher` and `URLDownloader` processors to download the release in the form of a zip archive.

 <!-- more -->